SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         `SECoP Issue 59: set_mode and mode instead of some commands`_

     :Note:
-        the behaviour of a module in each of the predefined states is not yet 100% defined.
+        the behavior of a module in each of the predefined states is not yet 100% defined.

     :Note:
         a module only need to declare the status values which it implements. i.e. an Readable module